Classic No Bake Cookies

 This post may contain affiliate sales links.
 Please read my disclosure policy.

-These No-Bake Cookies are the perfect dessert when you’re short on time.
-You just need a pot, a stovetop, and a few basic ingredients, and voila… 10 minutes to a whole batch of awesome delectable cookies.
-The flavor of these is to die for: chocolate, creamy peanut butter, and old-fashioned oats, a classic combination!
-(A deadly combination, in my opinion).
-Why stop here, try these No-Bake Peanut Butter Bars next!
+These classic No-Bake Cookies are the perfect dessert when you’re short on time.
+You just need a pot, a stovetop, a few basic ingredients, and voila!
+10 minutes to a whole batch of delectable cookies.
+If you’re looking for the fastest way to a chocolate-peanut butter cookie fix, this is it.

 woman's hand holding a no bake cookie